Jabble/tamu-rdm-workshops/modules/data-gathering.md

 - **Simulation data** are results of using a model to study a system.
 Common types: climate models, economic models.
 - **Reference data** are published (possibly peer-reviewed) or curated datasets informing research.
 Common types: gene sequence databanks, chemical structures, census data, spatial data portals.

-**Example**: In order to study changes in bird populations at Big Thicket National Preserve over time, I combine my own observational data with reference data from previous research.
+**Example**: In order to study changes in bird populations at Big Thicket National Preserve over time, I combine my own observational data with reference data from previous research projects.

 ### Exercise: Identify your data
 - Which type(s) of data do you have past experience using, or which type(s) do you plan to use in your graduate research?